tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Preflight-Blob-Request.md

 The `Preflight Blob Request` operation queries the Cross-Origin Resource Sharing (CORS) rules for Azure Blob Storage before sending the request.
 A web browser or another user agent sends a preflight request that includes the origin domain, method, and headers for the request that the agent wants to make.
 If CORS is enabled for Blob Storage, then Blob Storage evaluates the preflight request against the CORS rules that the account owner has configured via [Set Blob Service Properties](Set-Blob-Service-Properties.md).
 Blob Storage then accepts or rejects the request.

-For more information about CORS and the preflight request, see [the CORS specification](https://www.w3.org/TR/cors/) and [CORS support for the Azure Storage services](Cross-Origin-Resource-Sharing--CORS--Support-for-the-Azure-Storage-Services.md).
+For more information about CORS and the preflight request, see [the CORS specification](https://www.w3.org/TR/cors/) and [CORS support for Azure Storage](Cross-Origin-Resource-Sharing--CORS--Support-for-the-Azure-Storage-Services.md).

 ## Request
 You can specify `Preflight Blob Request` as follows.
 Replace `<account-name>` with the name of your storage account.
-Replace `<blob-resource>` with the container or blob resource that will be the target of the actual request.
+Replace `<blob-resource>` with the container or blob resource that will be the target of the request.

 |HTTP verb|Request URI|HTTP version|
 |---------------|-----------------|------------------|